GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

 these steps:

 1. Go to [https://web-otp-demo.glitch.me/](https://web-otp-demo.glitch.me/) on
    desktop.
-Click the Verify button.
+Click the **Verify** button.
 2. Send the exact text message that was on the screen from a second phone to the Android device.
 3. When the SMS is delivered to the Android device, a dialog appears asking if you want to verify the phone number on the desktop.
-Press "Submit" to approve.
+Press **Submit** to approve.
 4. On the desktop, the verification code sent to the Android device should be autofilled in the input field.

 ## How WebOTP API works

-Let's look back at how WebOTP API works:
+Let's look at how WebOTP API works:

 ```javascript
 …